scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 Controlled under-sampling techniques
 ------------------------------------

-Controlled under-sampling techniques reduce the number of observations of the majority classes (targeted classes) to a number specified by the user.
+Controlled under-sampling techniques reduce the number of observations from the majority classes (targeted classes) to a number specified by the user.

 Random under-sampling